 Duane and Coleen are very grateful for the support of the following individuals who provided important insights, discerning feedback, and helpful suggestions for the creation of this handbook and the course materials: Kathy Kelly, Carol Normandi, Marianne Rowe, Ann Roberts, Diana Badger, Barbara Easterlin, Sandy Wiggins, Darlene Goetzman, and Lee Lesser.
+Birgit Wick is our book designer, and we are grateful for her artistry and contributions.
+Thanks also to Karen Preuss who photographed the cover image.
 It does take a village!